 Netsmart is the trusted knowledge and technology partner for more than 250 county agencies – small and large – as they fulfill their missions of improving the health and well-being of their communities.
 That encompasses mental health, substance use treatment, intellectual and developmental disabilities, child and family services, public health, long-term post-acute care, home health, hospice, palliative care, private duty and vital records.

 We understand this significant responsibility and helps counties solve complex needs with simple and personalized solutions that increase interoperability, embrace the transition to value-based care, address social determinants of health, track outcomes and turn aggregated data into actionable information to improve the health of individuals and community.

 Our integrated platforms are built by clinicians for clinicians, so you can expect accurate, up-to-date information that is easily accessible to care teams across the healthcare continuum.

-The result: better outcomes for individuals and improved operational, clinical and financial performance for county organizations.
+The result: better outcomes and improved operational, clinical and financial performance for county organizations.

 An Advocate for our Clients

-A past recipient of NACo’s Premier Corporate Partner of the Year award, Netsmart is a strong advocate on behalf of our clients and other providers for federal legislation related to technology and the delivery of human services.
+A past recipient of NACo’s Premier Corporate Partner of the Year award, Netsmart is a strong advocate on behalf of our clients and other providers for federal legislation related to human services.

-Netsmart is a founding member and the only private company member of the Behavioral Health Information Technology (BHIT) Coalition.
-This group of more than a dozen organizations, including the NACo, is dedicated to advancing public policy for technology that can improve the lives of people with mental health and addiction disorders.
-We are also a proud sponsor of NACo’s Healthy Counties and Stepping Up Initiatives.
-Netsmart’s advocacy commitment is part of our dedication to leading change in our industry by breaking down barriers to treat the “whole person.”
+Netsmart is a founder and only private company member of the Behavioral Health Information Technology (BHIT) Coalition.
+This group of more than a dozen organizations, including NACo, is dedicated to advancing public policy for technology that can improve the lives of people with mental health and substance use disorders.
+We are also a proud partner of NACo’s Healthy Counties, Stepping Up and Familiar Faces initiatives.

 More From Netsmart